franktcao/franktcao.github.io/_posts/2019-08-29-web_scraping.md

 ```

 At the very end, we save the data in a comma-separated values (CSV) format with the date to be used in the next stages.
-The date is important to not overwrite your data on different days but also if there are any changes of the formatting to indeed's website,
+The date is important to not overwrite your data on different days but also if there are any changes to indeed's website formatting,
 we still have a working copy to work with for the next stages, with the present scripts.